dizyd/dizyd.github.io/_pages/publications.md

 **Izydorzcyk,  D.** (2019). *Measuring  Rule-  and  Exemplar-based  Processes  in  Numerical Judgments.*  Poster presented at the 34th IOPS Summer Conference, June 14-16, Utrecht, Netherlands.

-#### 2018

-Mascarenhas, M. F., Dbbers, F., Hoszowska, M., Kseolu, A., Karakasheva, R., Topal,A. B.,**Izydorzcyk, D.**, Lemoine, J. E. (2018). *Leading us towards more commitment*.
-Talk presented at the 2018 Junior Researcher Programme Conference, August 13-14,Cambridge, United-Kingdom.

-Topal, A. B., Karakasheva, R., Mascarenhas, M. F., Dbbers, F., Hoszowska, M., Kse-olu, A., **Izydorzcyk, D.**, Lemoine, J. E. (2018). *The power of choice:  How identityleadership fosters commitment towards the organization.*  Poster presented at the 2018 jMeeting, February 2, Madrid, Spain
+Topal, A. B., Karakasheva, R., Mascarenhas, M. F., Dbbers, F., Hoszowska, M., Kse-olu, A., **Izydorzcyk, D.**, Lemoine, J. E. (2018). *The power of choice:  How identity leadership fosters commitment towards the organization.*  Poster presented at the 2018 jMeeting, February 2, Madrid, Spain

-### <i class="fas fa-microphone"></i> Conference talks

-### <i class="fas fa-people-carry"></i> Coauthored talks (i.e., I didn't talk, but probably did stats and made figures)

-### <i class="fas fa-image"></i> Posters